ovh/docs/pages/web/hosting/ovhconfig_configuration/guide.en-ca.md

 #### Step 1: Log in to your storage space.

 Get your main FTP username, its password and the FTP server address.
 Once you have all these elements, log in to your storage space.
-If you are unsure how to do this, refer to the following guide: ["Log in to your storage space"](https://docs.ovh.com/gb/en/hosting/web_hosting_how_to_get_my_website_online/#2-log-in-to-your-storage-space){.external}.
+If you are unsure how to do this, refer to the following guide: [Log in to your storage space](../web_hosting_how_to_get_my_website_online/#2-log-in-to-your-storage-space).

-**If you no longer have that information**, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, then click on `Hosting plans`{.action} in the services bar on the left.
+**If you no longer have that information**, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, then click on `Hosting plans`{.action} in the services bar on the left.
 Select the name of the hosting plan concerned,and click on the `FTP - SSH`{.action} tab.
 There you will find the information you need to log in.
-With regards to the FTP user password, please refer to the instructions set out in our guide to [“Modifying a FTP user password”](https://docs.ovh.com/gb/en/hosting/modify-ftp-user-password/){.external}, if necessary.
+With regards to the FTP user password, please refer to the instructions set out in our guide to [Modifying a FTP user password](../modify-ftp-user-password), if necessary.

 ![ovhconfig](images/ovhconfig-step1.png){.thumbnail}